Requirements Analysis & Ensuring Stakeholder Satisfaction

 Review

-In order to ensure that the requirements are addressed throughout the life of a project, it’s recommended that one makes a plan for effective requirements management.
-There are different techniques that project managers use for developing a requirements management plan.
-For example, there is the use of flowcharts, which allows for the flow of process to be visualized.
-This helps make the process easy to understand and can be shared with both technical and nontechnical members of the team for communication purposes.
+To ensure that the requirements are addressed throughout the project, it’s recommended to make a plan for effective requirements management.
+Different techniques project managers use for developing a requirements management plan.
+For example, there’s the use of flowcharts, which allows for the flow of process to be visualized.
+This helps make the process easy to understand and can be shared with both technical and non-technical members of the team for communication purposes.

 Gantt Charts for Your Requirements Management Plan